redhat-developer/lsp4ij/docs/DeveloperGuide.md

 active leases:

   - the server process could crash unexpectedly.
-  - a user could stop the language server from lsp4ij UI.
+  - a user could stop the language server from lsp4ij UI (but see [LSP Client Features API](./LSPApi.md#lsp-client-features) for a way to disable this user ability by overriding `canStopServerByUser()`)
   - when the IDE shuts down all language servers will be terminated regardles of active leases.

 You should be prepared to handle these kinds of situations in a graceful manner.
 You can detect whether